-- B1 Critically evaluate data - B2 Apply learnt knowledge to unseen problems - B3 Analyse and interpret data - B4 Independently plan and undertake a practical and research project
+- B1 Critically evaluate data, including using computer software and models. - B2 Apply learnt knowledge to unseen problems - B3 Analyse and interpret data objectively in terms of current underlying theory. - B4 Independently plan and undertake a practical and research project including accessing relevant literature and awareness of recent technical and theoretical advances which could be applied.

 Intellectual skills are developed by means of the teaching and learning programme outlined above.
 Students apply the concepts learnt in lectures to problems in laboratory work, seminars and tutorials.
 B2 and B3 are progressively developed and enable the students to solve challenging problems (Stage 1 in Data Handling, Stage 2 in Group Assignment) which cross the boundaries of the chemistry modules studied earlier.
 Tutorials facilitate individual and group participation in answering problems.
-Students develop skills B1 and B4 during their stage 3 project work while in Industry and at stage 4 in the Development research skills module.
+Students develop skills B1 and B4 during their Stage 3 project work while in Industry and at Stage 4 in the Development of Research Skills module.

 Problem solving components of examinations and oral responses to either problems or tasks (tutorials) are used to test skills B1 - B3.
 Laboratory reports assess B3.
-Write up of independent project allows students to demonstrate, and be assessed in cognitive skills B1 - B4
+Write up of independent project allows students to demonstrate, and be assessed in cognitive skills B1 - B4.